Casus-B/Casus-custom-Chatfill-II/README.md

 Together with the 'momentum' entry, the emotional economy switch addresses what is probably my singular pet peeve about AI roleplay or collaborative fiction: the tendency of AI to ruminate endlessly on a given emotional beat.
 Only slightly less annoying is the tendency of AI models to stop and 'hover.'
 Chatfill II addresses both of those problems.
 And it does so while consuming a tiny tiny number of tokens.
 I can't praise this preset enough.

+My custom version is designed to flesh out the preset, enhance it without adding a ton of extra tokens.
+My version is certainly an improvement for my purposes, and of course I recommend my version.
+But I also heartily recommend the original.
+At the very least, the original Chatfill II provides a peerless starting point for your own custom prompt.

 -----

 ## Tested Models

-I have tested the preset, and found it to work very well, with the following models:
+I have tested (my version of) the preset, and found it to work very well, with the following models:
 - GLM 4.6/4.7/5.0/5.1
 - Kimi 2.5
 - Deepseek 3.1/Terminus/3.2/Chimera/4.0